morris/samd/README.md

 The presented TypeScript/SAMD-based workflow has useful properties and is fully compatible with the web platform.

-- Works with modern ES6/TypeScript projects, with little implications
+- Works with modern ES6/TypeScript projects, with little implications.
 - Wide browser compatibility (even Internet Explorer)
-- Loading of scripts is handled and optimized by the browser
+- Loading of scripts is handled and optimized by the browser.
-- Production optimizations are progressive and don't impact development
+- Production optimizations are progressive and don't impact development.
-- Bundling is (almost) reduced to simple concatenation
+- Bundling is (almost) reduced to simple concatenation.

 At any point of the workflow, it is advised to measure page load performance and user experience, and only proceed optimizing if needed.